1.2: Creating a Die Roller Scene

 A Scene in Unity is where you work with part of a game or application.
 In this section, we will create a Die Roller Scene that allows the user to click on buttons to roll dice with varying sides.

-4. Double click to open the Die Roller scene.
+Die Roller - Double click to open the

 02. Setup Screen Dimensions